UCSF-IGHS/ohri-docs/README.md

 # O3 Docs

-This documentation is intended to enable users to utilize the features of the OHRI form engine .
+This documentation is intended to enable users to utilize the features of the React Form Engine (RFE).

 Local Development